MacintoshGarden/Website/Supported Browsers.md

 No major issues found, some HTML unsupported and will not render as designed.

 **Version 2.0.1**
 No major issues found, some HTML unsupported and will not render as designed.

+**Version 2.0.2**
+No major issues found, some HTML unsupported and will not render as designed.

 ## NetShark